 3 – Kitch-iti-kipi Spring

 Kitch-iti-kipi is in Palms Book State Park near Manistique.
+It’s adjacent to the larger Indian Lake and its many lakeshore campgrounds.

 4 – The Gilmore Car Museum